gnugat/gnugat.github.io/_carew/posts/2014-11-21-read-it-later.md

 you can save a link or a tweet, and there's a mobile application which works offline, so you can read in the subway if you want.

+> **Note**: Pocket's ain page is the list of item to read, you can then favorite
+> them, tag them, archive them or delete them.

 ## If "this", then "that"

 The Pocket extension allows us to save manually links, but what about RSS feeds?